praveen2410-pk/AES_Algorithm_jmeter/README.md

-# JMeter Request Body Encryption Preprocessor
+# JMeter Request Body Encryption JSR223 PreProcessor

 This JMeter script includes a preprocessor that encrypts the request body using AES encryption.
 The encryption key is generated based on the channel values.